Esmaël Gonçalves

-Esmaël Ruti Tavares Cruz da Silva Gonçalves (born 25 June 1991), also known as Isma, is a Bissau-Guinean footballer who plays as a center forward and winger for Scottish club Raith Rovers on loan from Livingston and the Guinea-Bissau national team.
+Esmaël Ruti Tavares Cruz da Silva Gonçalves (born 25 June 1991), also known as Isma, is a Bissau-Guinean footballer who plays as a center forward and winger for ASD Virtus Rosarno.
+He also plays for the Guinea-Bissau national team.

 Club career

 Nice

 Gonçalves was born in Bissau, the capital city of Guinea-Bissau, but moved to Portugal with his family at the age of three.
 He began his football career with Boavista.
 Gonçalves spent three years at the club before venturing to France to sign with Nice after being invited for a trial at the club.
 Prior to signing with the club, he drew interest from English club Liverpool.
 Gonçalves spent two years in Nice's youth academy before earning promotion to the club's reserve team in the Championnat de France amateur 2 for the 2010–11 season.
 Following a successful half season at reserve level, he was called up to the senior team in January 2011 and made his professional debut in a 2–0 defeat to Bordeaux, appearing as a substitute.
 That was his only senior team appearance of the campaign.

 On 30 June 2011, Gonçalves signed his first professional contract, agreeing to a three-year deal until 2014.
 He was officially promoted to the senior team by manager Eric Roy and assigned the number 24 shirt for the 2011–12 season.
 He scored twice that season, including the winner in a 4–3 victory at Lyon on the last day, 20 May 2012.